-A Master of Laws (LLM) or Master of Philosophy (MPhil) student must write a minor dissertation on a subject of legal interest related to one of their courses.
-The subject of the dissertation must also satisfy the rules applicable to the particular programme.
-The minor dissertation may not exceed 25 000 words in length.
-Although an original contribution to knowledge is always desirable in a minor dissertation, it is not an essential requirement.
+A Postgraduate Diploma in Law student must write a research paper on a subject of legal interest related to one of their courses.
+The subject of the research paper must also satisfy the rules applicable to the particular programme.
+The research paper may not exceed 12 500 words.
+Although an original contribution to knowledge is always desirable in a research paper, it is not an essential requirement.
 However, candidates must show that they have: